2daniel4/dti_analysis/README.md

 # Many of the subcortical segmentation codes from freesurfer can take a LONG time to run
 # Therefore I have included the ability to paralize and submit multiple subjects at once to a supercomputer if you have access to one.
 # The job submission is scripted in SLURM.

+# I have included some scripts to create connectomes and process HARDI data from the Human Connectome Project